All posts

 realtime_change_embed

-Once embedded, you can scroll inside the table and even perform calculations inside it using Rows’ action elements.
-This is perfect for adding long lists of data inside Notion, or adding budget calculations, forecasts or other mathematical tools inside a Notion page.
+Once embedded, you can scroll inside the table.
+With Rows’ action elements, such as input fields, checkboxes and date picker, you can even enable input data and execute calculations inside the Embed.
+This is perfect for adding actionable calculators, forecasts or other mathematical tools inside a Notion page.

-Plus, you can embed specific elements from the spreadsheet such as charts and make your reports stand out with interactive charts.
+Plus, you can also embed other specific elements from the spreadsheet such as charts and make your reports stand out with interactive charts.
+Discover more here.

 Adding interactive elements